Do you think you could raise your children entirely on your own or is there a benefit to having mom friends?

 The journey of motherhood is a challenging one.
 It is one that requires that a mother feels safe.
 It requires that a mother feels supported.
 It requires that a mother feels healthy.
 It requires that a mother feels educated, confident, and optimistic.

 A woman cannot provide all of these things for herself.
+She needs mom friends.

 It’s presumptuous to say that a woman will have the support of her partner and family when she has a baby.
 Difficult circumstances can dictate the help that a woman will receive from the people who theoretically should be closest to her, although that doesn’t diminish the necessity of her needing to find her foundation of support.
 Being a mother is a tough job.
 Actually, it’s a really, really, REALLY tough job that nobody should be doing single-handedly.